 A train of 11 editors wheeled through SCMP in rapid succession over 20 years.
 Western editors were deemed not to understand the "China factor" in the media equation.
 Advisors, editors and CEOs from Malaysia and Singapore with appeasement expertise were imported, to little effect.
 Finally, almost in despair, China editor Wang Xiangwei from the Beijing bureau was promoted to editor-in-chief in 2012.
 He had the ultimate credentials to satisfy Beijing: former staffer at state-owned China Daily and former member of Jilin Province’s Political Consultative Congress.

-Wang got fire-bombed by newsroom staff and international media when he returned past midnight to remove a first edition story on the death in custody of a dissident re-arrested for speaking to a Hong Kong TV station.
+Baptism of fire Wang got fire-bombed by newsroom staff and international media when he returned past midnight to remove a first edition story on the death in custody of a dissident re-arrested for speaking to a Hong Kong TV station.
 Chinese prison authorities claimed Li Wangyang committed suicide by hanging himself.
 His family said that was preposterous as the man was blind, almost deaf and could hardly walk without assistance – from previous prolonged abuse in custody.

 Editor Wang had reduced the tragedy to a 100-word brief for the final edition while the story ran prominently in other Hong Kong papers.
 He was shocked by the domestic and global fury over his intervention, admitting that it was “a bad call.”
 He pledged to stay true to the paper’s benchmarks of journalism and its readers’ expectations.